james-knott-iw/microservice-project/README.md

 - The build context specifies that the image will be built using a Dockerfile within the same directory i.e. `/microservice`.
 This Dockerfile will build the `microservice:latest` image.
 - The `app` service `depends_on` the [db](#db) service.
 Therefore, the `app` service will start after the [db](#db) service service starts.
 - There are three environment variables to set. `SPRING_DATASOURCE_URL` specifies the database URL so Spring knows where to connect to. `SPRING_DATA_SOURCE_USERNAME` and `SPRING_DATASOURCE_PASSWORD` specify the credentials used to log into the database.
-- Port `8080` on the host machine (your local machine) is mapped to port `8080` on the container.
-The Spring Boot application hosts the server on port `8080` on the container and this allows you to access it through port `8080` on your machine.
+- Port `8080` on the container is exposed but only within the default network `kong-net`.
+This means outside of the Docker network the API is not accessible through port `8080`.

 #### DB